 - In Puerto Rico, you drive on the right side of the street.

 - The right lane is for heavy vehicles or drivers under the speed limit, the left lane is the fast lane, although in Puerto Rico people drive wherever they feel like honestly.

-- The roads in Puerto Rico are mostly wide and paved, but some neighborhoods and streets in the mountains sport narrow roads.
+- The roads in Puerto Rico are mostly wide and paved, but you will find narrow streets in some neighborhoods and in the mountains in Puerto Rico.

 - Puerto Rican drivers are aggressive on the street.
 They change lanes without a turn signal, honk at you, and cut in front of you if you’re slow.
 Drive defensively!

 - Seatbelts are mandatory for everyone in the car.
-Infants below 12 must ride on the back.
+Infants and children under 12 must ride in the back.

 - Driving while talking or texting on the phone is illegal in Puerto Rico.

 - Puerto Rico’s standard speed limits are 25 in urban areas, 15 in school zones, 45 in rural areas, and 65 on the highway, unless otherwise specified.
-See other speed limits variations here.
+See other speed limit variations here.

 - Alcohol blood levels must be below 0.08 for small vehicles and 0.02 for heavy vehicles.